grishagin/grishagin.github.io/_posts/2017-01-11-automatic-excel-addin-installation.markdown

 				Exit Sub
 			End If
 		Else
-			msg = "Do you want to install the addin?"
+			'if there's no desired addin, prompt to install msg = "Do you want to install the Rancho Tools?"
+			'and assign a desired value to the "existing" name existingAddInName = Application.UserLibraryPath & desiredAddInName
 		End If
    ```